jazzz/ramble/README.md

       - sensor_id: u8
       - sensor_value: u8

-tagged_unions:                  # This is the default configuratio
+tagged_unions:                  # This is the default configuration
   - name: packets               # for now.
 A wrapping struct with a
     auto_all: true              # tag is generated for all packets